Chair

 Trustee Since 2010

-Sheila Stampfli is the former President of Courtesy Associates, a global meeting, conference and special event management firm.
+Sheila Stampfli is the former President of Courtesy Associates, a global meeting, conference, and special event management firm.
 Courtesy Associates, celebrating its 71st anniversary, is a recognized leader in the full-service conference and event management industry.

-As President, Sheila led a team of 40 best in class senior professionals including conference and event planners, association managers, support technicians and Courtesy Travel Service agents.
+As President, Sheila led a team of 40 best in class senior professionals including conference and event planners, association managers, support technicians, and Courtesy Travel Service agents.
 She had overall responsibility for multi-year contracts totaling more than $90 million.

-Under her leadership Sheila led the firm’s growth in the international market as well as across the United States.
+Under her leadership, Sheila led the firm’s growth in the international market as well as across the United States.
 Her level of professionalism and client service resulted in Courtesy’s being named the #1 meeting and event management firm in the Greater Washington area by the Washington Business Journal 5 out of 6 years.

 Stampfli has served on the Board of Directors for the Greater Washington Board of Trade where she co-founded the Cultural Task Force, the American Diabetes Association, Goodwill of Greater Washington, and is a member of the International Women’s Forum.
-Stampfli is past President of the Professional Convention Management Association (PCMA) Education Foundation and co-chaired the 2002, 2006 and 2007 PCMA Professional Achievement Dinners.
+Stampfli is past President of the Professional Convention Management Association (PCMA) Education Foundation and co-chaired the 2002, 2006, and 2007 PCMA Professional Achievement Dinners.

 MICHAEL S. STEELE